Horghi1/PEM/README.md

 ### This is a training purpose project.

-* With PEM you can easily manage your expenses.
+* PEM helps you to keep an accurate record of your money inflow and outflow
 * It's simple and intuitive appearance allows you to quickly get an overview of daily and monthly expenses but also the saving rate.